The model of operation of the drive with a DC motor

 Conclusion

-From the graphs it can be concluded that the motor shaft speed has reached the desired speed in 3 seconds.
-The time to reach the desired result can be reduced by changing the components of the PI controller.
+According to the graphs, it can be concluded that the speed of the motor shaft reached the set speed in 3 seconds.
+The time to achieve the desired result can be reduced by changing the components of the PI controller.